MPBA/pyphysio/RETHINK.md

     - It can be a signal's value
     - It is not a numeric value
     YES so TODoneO: convert+join them
+    It is an estimator

 - I begin converting the default series from intervals (IBI) to a generic time series
     - Which kind of value??
         - Maybe anyone and then checked inside the tool, inside the feature computation
             - Tool, nice name
     - Always a pandas Series!
+Nope
     - Excluded:
         *Snippets
         *tests
         *example_data
         *galaxy
+    # TODO New type signal

 - Changed the CDC parameter with a kwargs parameter, this is uncomfortable i fix... semantically changed kwargs to params
     - and added a system that computes an additional hash-key from the used parameters